Santeria (album)

-Santeria is the first collaborative studio album by Italian rappers Marracash and Guè, released on June 24, 2016, by Universal Music Group.
-As longtime friends, before the album, they recorded some underground mixtapes and works, and after that they had collaborated on their respective albums on some songs.
+Santeria is the first collaborative studio album by Italian rappers Marracash and Guè, released on June 24, 2016 by Universal Music Group.
+As longtime friends, the album serves as a follow-up to some underground joint mixtapes and a series of collaborative songs on their respective albums.

 Background

 On January 4, 2016, through social networks, the two rappers have revealed their intention to make an album together; in the past, Marracash and Guè Pequeno have worked together on various songs, including Fattore wow (in the album Marracash 2008), Big! and Brivido (present respectively in the albums Il ragazzo d'oro and Bravo ragazzo by Pequeno).

 The album was recorded in Tenerife, Trancoso and Milan.
 The on June 7, the two rappers revealed the cover of the album, made by the Colombian visual artist Armando Mesìas, and also the title and the track list of the album.

 Music and production

 During an interview Guè Pequeno revealed that the album was designed to be "a real hip-hop record, with a very black sound, being culturally of high level, not something done to chase the Italian mainstream or the fads".
 The production of the album spaces from trap to old school beats, and it was praised for having an international sound, mixing various ages of hip hop.